Creating Jobs with Technology in Sierra Leone

 Despite a growing economy, Sierra Leone (SL) is one of the poorest countries in the world with over 50% of the population living in extreme poverty.
 Recovering from decades of civil war, the Ebola epidemic hit the economy hard, forcing businesses closures and devastating all sectors.
 The war ended in 2002 but displaced more than half the population and continues to impact today as hundreds of thousands of children missed out on an education, meaning a large proportion of youth lack basic skills

 63% of the SL population is under 25 years old, this project will target young people between 15- 24.
-A recent survey shows that 60% of youth are ultra-poor and job opportunities tend to be focused on the capital Freetown, with very few rural opportunities beyond subsistence farming.
-Through partnerships across SL, we will support 1,230 young men and women to access skills training, resources and networks to develop their assets, strengthen their voice and resilience to start a business
+A recent survey shows that 60% of youth are ultra-poor and job opportunities tend to be focused on the capital Freetown, with very few rural opportunities beyond subsistence farming or petty trading.
+Through local partnerships, we will support 1,230 young people to access skills training, and the right resources and networks to start a business

 Established in 1984, Y Care International operates 25 programmes across 15 developing countries.
 We have a long track record of delivering impactful programmes to young people most in need.
 Together with YMCA Sierra Leone which has been working in the local community since 1912, we have the expertise to deliver this project.
 Working in the heart of the community with input from 7 partners this a unique opportunity to make a difference in one of the poorest global communities.